ArijitCloud/ActivitySearch/node-express-api/README.md

 - `npm run start:dev` or just `npm run start`

 # Need improvements
-- handle throttling
+- handle throttling (not important right now since test app)
-- add more tests
+- add more tests (going to add if time permits)
-- authentication
+- authentication (time limit constraints for PoC)
+- add linter and more strict type checking(doing it in frontend)